Multiply connected wandering domains of meromorphic functions: the pursuit of uniform internal dynamics: Introduction

-Given that ``purely contracting'' and ``purely eventually isometric'' examples of multiply connected wandering domains already exist (see, for instance, \cite[Example 1]{RS08} and \cite[Theorem (iii)]{BKL90}), Theorem \ref{thm:ex} completes the existence of unimodal behaviour in such wandering domains.
-In particular, we see that the possible internal dynamics of multiply connected wandering domains (and in particular infinitely connected ones) include all known internal dynamics for simply connected wandering domains.
+In \cite{Fer21}, the author introduced \textit{bimodal} and \textit{trimodal} wandering domains, where different long-term qualitative behaviours of the hyperbolic metric co-exist.
+In contrast to that, we say that a wandering domain is \textit{unimodal} if the limiting behaviour of the sequence $\left(d_{U_n}\left(f^n(z), f^n(w)\right)\right)_{n\in\mathbb{N}}$ is independent of the choice of $z$ and $w$ in $U$.
+Given that examples of contracting and eventually isometric examples of multiply connected wandering domains already exist (see, for instance, \cite[Example 1]{RS08} and \cite[Theorem (iii)]{BKL90}), Theorem \ref{thm:ex} completes the proof of the existence of all possible unimodal behaviours in such wandering domains.
+In particular, we see that the possible internal dynamics of multiply connected wandering domains (and in particular infinitely connected ones) include all possible internal dynamics that exist for simply connected wandering domains.

+\textsc{Acknowledgements.} I would like to thank my supervisors, Phil Rippon and Gwyneth Stallard, for their comments and support.
+I am also deeply grateful to the referee for their detailed corrections and suggestions, and to Lasse Rempe for pointing out a mistake in the statement of Theorem \ref{thm:mix}.